 Sustainability

-Creating a highly accessible, sustainable design has been at the heart of this net zero redevelopment.
-Aiming to remove more carbon from the atmosphere than it contributes, sustainable construction methods have included maintaining a diesel free site, eliminating waste sent to landfill, and rainwater harvesting
+Creating a highly accessible, sustainable design has been at the heart of this low redevelopment.
+35 ambitious Sustainability and Social Value project KPIs were established, sustainable construction methods included maintaining a diesel free site, eliminating waste sent to landfill, and rainwater harvesting.

 Photography: The Trustees of the Natural History Museum, London